Vessel tracking management system of Aniva Bay undergoes regular surveying

 - transmitting navigation, operational and other information to vessels on the initiative of an Aniva Bay VTS operator or at the request of a vessel;

 - organizing and regulating vessel movement;

 - controlling vessel movement and their positioning at anchoring stations and single mooring points.

 Every year over 18,000 vessels enter the Aniva Bay VTS coverage area, and about 3,300 vessels of them call at the seaport of Korsakov, Oand 500 vessels call at the seaport of Prigorodnoye.

-More detailed information on procedure of rendering navigational services using Aniva Bay VTS by the Sakhalin Branch is available in the section “Sakhalin Branch VTS services.”
+More information on the conditions and procedure for rendering navigation services by the Sakhalin Branch with the use of Aniva Bay VTS is available in the section “Sakhalin Branch Navigation Services”.